That doesn’t count, does it?

 That even Jimmy

-I was staring today
+I was staring into space today

 Deep in thought